Computer Science (B.A.)

 40 credits at the upper-level

-Upon completion of the Computer Science major students will:
+Upon completion of the Computer Science B.A. degree, students will be able to:

-- Students will demonstrate software development skills in at least one computer programming language through the commonly accepted level of data structures.
+- Demonstrate software development skills in at least one computer programming language through the commonly accepted level of data structures.

-- Students will demonstrate an introductory understanding of computer architecture and/or operating systems other than Microsoft Windows (currently Linux, Unix or iSeries).
+- Demonstrate an introductory understanding of computer architecture and/or operating systems other than Microsoft Windows (currently Linux, Unix or iSeries).

-- Students will demonstrate understanding in fundamental mathematical concepts in order to be competent computer scientists
+- Demonstrate understanding in fundamental mathematical concepts in order to be competent computer scientists

-- Students will demonstrate technical skills in completing mathematical processes.
+- Demonstrate technical skills in completing mathematical processes.

-- Students will demonstrate software development skills in at least one other computer programming language not taught in item 1 above.
+- Demonstrate software development skills in at least one other computer programming language not taught in item 1 above.